What does land mean to Aboriginal people?

 Arguments in favour of development

 - Development brings benefits.
-When properly negotiated many development deals can bring benefits packages worth millions for Aborginal people.
+When properly negotiated many development deals can bring benefits packages worth millions for Aboriginal people.

 - Grab an opportunity.
 Resource developers only have that much patience.
 If a development proposal is not approved within a certain time, they take their dollars elsewhere.